paralleldrive/cuid2/README.md

 Next generation uuid/guid.
 Collision-resistant ids optimized for horizontal scaling and performance.

 Returns a short random string with some collision-busting measures.
-Safe to use as HTML element ids, and unique server-side record lookups.
+Safe to use as identifiers in JS, HTML, CSS, and unique server-side record lookups.

 ## Why?